JamesPreston1993/blog-api/README.md

 * Mongoose
 * MongoDB

+## Prerequisites
+The blog takes an `ObjectId` that is used to identify the user that created the blog.
+This `ObjectId` is used as a ref to a separate schema that identifies the user.
+This module does not include the schema, but instead allows the consumer to create their own `User` schema and pass its name to the module, which will be populated.

+This can be done by setting the Node environment variable `USER_SCHEMA_NAME`, which has a default value of `User` if not provided.

 ## Getting Started with the Demo App

 To test the API, you can run the demo app.
 First, create a file